ONSdigital/ssdc-rm-docker-dev/README.md

 ## Slowstart

-There are 2 docker-compose files in this repository:
+There are 5 docker-compose files in this repository:

-- dev.yml - spins up the core development containers such as postgres
+- rm-dependencies.yml - spins up the RM core development containers such as postgres
 - rm-services.yml - spins up the Java and Go services such as survey service and action service
+- rh-dependencies.yml - spins up the RH core development containers such as redis
+- rh-services.yml - spins up the RH UI and service containers
+- common-dependencies.yml - spins up the core development containers shared between RH and RM such as the pubsub-emulator

 These can be run together as per the Quickstart section or individually.
 Additionally individual services can be specified at the end of the command.
 For example:

 ```
-docker-compose -f dev.yml -f rm-services.yml up -d
+docker-compose -f rm-dependencies.yml -f rm-services.yml up -d
 ```

 This will spin up the development containers and the rm-services.